arcuru/eideticadb/docs/src/user_guide/introduction.md

 # Introduction

-Welcome to EideticaDB, a Rust database library designed for applications that need structured data storage with built-in history tracking.
+Welcome to Eidetica, a Rust database library designed for applications that need structured data storage with built-in history tracking.

-## What is EideticaDB?
+## What is Eidetica?

-EideticaDB is a specialized database library that combines concepts from modern distributed systems with traditional database design to create a unique approach to data management.
+Eidetica is a specialized database library that combines concepts from modern distributed systems with traditional database design to create a unique approach to data management.
 The name "Eidetica" relates to eidetic memory (the ability to recall images, sounds, or objects with extreme accuracy) - reflecting the database's comprehensive history-tracking capabilities.

 ## Key Features